mikewacker/age-verification/README.md

 **Problem: Phishing for Age Certificates&mdash;and for IDs**

 John Smith opens his email and sees an urgent email: "PLEASE RE-VERIFY YOUR AGE ON POP OR WE WILL DELETE YOUR ACCOUNT!"
-He clicks the link and is redirected to a site that looks like Pop.
+He clicks the link in that email, which takes him to a site that looks like Pop.
 He uploads his age certificate to that site.
 That site, however, was a fake site that looks like Pop.

 This was a successful phishing attempt; a scammer just obtained John Smith's ID.
 Moreover, when John clicked the link, his email was passed onto the fake site; his ID is now linked to an email.